How to Build and Use Emergency Funds

 How to Build an Emergency Fund

-- Keep it separate.
-The Consumer Financial Protection Bureau (CFPB) recommends setting up a separate savings account for your emergency fund.
-This makes it accessible, but not so accessible that you’ll be tempted to dip into it.
+The CFPB recommends setting up a separate savings account for your emergency fund.
+This makes it accessible but not so accessible that you’ll be tempted to dip into it.

 When to Use an Emergency Fund

-- To protect your income.
-A financial buffer could help if anything threatens your ability to do your job—for example, if your car breaks down and you can’t get to work any other way, or you need a new piece of equipment.
+A financial buffer could help if anything threatens your ability to do your job—for example, if your car breaks down and you can’t get to work any other way or you need a new piece of equipment.